JorgenPhi/jeechan/README.md

 jeechan
 =======

-jeechan is a text-only 2channel style imageboard application, based off [Shiichan](http://wakaba.c3.cx/shii/shiichan) with support for a database backend and has been extensively modified to support new PHP versions. jeechan does not require users to register for an account.
+jeechan is a text-only 2channel style message-board application, based off [Shiichan](http://wakaba.c3.cx/shii/shiichan) with support for a database backend and has been extensively modified to support new PHP versions. jeechan does not require users to register for an account.

 Installation guide
 ------------